Developers are encouraged to view the Quick Starts, including screencasts, on Github: See Sending your first SMS

 (Older accounts will have [Nexmo DEMO] in your SMS instead of [FREE SMS DEMO, TEST MESSAGE] ).

 As with all parameters, your message body must always be URL encoded.
 For type=unicode message body should be also UTF8 encoded (URL and UTF8).
 Simply plug your message body into this website to format it properly:

 Now, copy the below link, paste it into the address box of your favourite web browser, and replace values with your actual API key, API secret, senderID, destination number and message body into this URL.
 Upon hitting "Enter" you should receive a text almost immediately.

 Congratulations!
 You've just sent your first text using the Nexmo API.

 - Use scripts to send large volumes of messages from your server using pre-built libraries.

 - Set up your Webhook URL and your “API Settings” in your Nexmo Dashboard to receive delivery receipts.

 - Receive inbound messages using a Nexmo long virtual number.

-- Check out projects such as Text-to-Speech, OAuth and our new SDKs.
+- Check out projects such as Voice API, Verify or Number Insight.